seek4science/seek/tech/docker/basic-container.md

 Our images are automatically built, and you can see the full list on the [FAIRDOM Docker Hub](https://hub.docker.com/r/fairdom/seek/tags/)

-Note that there is also a _master_ tag.
+Note that there is also a _main_ tag.
 This is the latest development build of SEEK.
 It is useful for testing and trying out new cutting edge features, but is not suitable for a production deployment of SEEK.